turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 ### Deliverable
 Submit a reflection on using agile and participating in retro feedback using [this template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/agile_feedback_reflection_guidelines.md) in survey provided by 9am on Friday of Week 5

+**Slide #5:**

 ### Connections: The Why
 To build great software we need to be intentional about the **process**.
 Whether working solo or in groups, your process is a more significant determiner of your project's success than your technical skill.
 And refining your process helps you establish your place in the industry as an emerging developer.

 In this session we'll take a quick overview of "Waterfall," "Agile," how to begin better managing your projects at Turing, and how to build even better teams.

-**Whole Group Discussion:** How would you describe your process in last week's paired project?
+**Note to Facilitator #1:** Ask the class: "How would you describe your process in last week's paired project?"
+Call on 1-2 people to respond.
+Emphasize that knowing how to talk about your process is an important skill, and draw out answers to provide pieces of process (i.e., "How did you get started?
+How did you know what to do next?")

+**Jeff presents the following (slides #7-22) while Facilitator #1 changes slides, writes notes on board, and adds additional commentary:**

+**Slide #7:**

 ### Waterfall vs. Agile
 These two approaches to software development use the same steps but in different ways:

 ![Agile vs. Waterfall](https://github.com/turingschool/career-development-curriculum/blob/master/files/agileandwaterfall.gif)

+**Slide #8:**

 #### Waterfall
 Waterfall follows these steps in a one-off activity: